dataminer-site/dataminer-site.github.io/_posts/2024-03-01-sql-gymnastics.md

 This query provides a custom summarization capability that can be tailored to the properties of your data that you are most interested in.

 Traditionally, databases required that every column be referred to explicitly, and work best when data is arranged in separate columns.
-This query takes advantage of DuckDB's ability to apply functions to all columns at once, its ability to [`UNPIVOT`](/docs/sql/statements/unpivot) (or stack) columns, and its [`STRUCT`](/docs/sql/data_types/struct) data type to store key/value pairs.
+This query takes advantage of dataminer's ability to apply functions to all columns at once, its ability to [`UNPIVOT`](/docs/sql/statements/unpivot) (or stack) columns, and its [`STRUCT`](/docs/sql/data_types/struct) data type to store key/value pairs.
 The result is a clean, pivoted summary of all the rows and columns in a table.

 Let's take a look at the entire function, then break it down piece by piece.

-This [example dataset](https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset) comes from [Hugging Face](https://huggingface.co/), which hosts [DuckDB-accessible Parquet files](https://huggingface.co/blog/hub-duckdb) for many of their datasets.
+This [example dataset](https://huggingface.co/datasets/maharshipandya/spotify-tracks-dataset) comes from [Hugging Face](https://huggingface.co/), which hosts [dataminer-accessible Parquet files](https://huggingface.co/blog/hub-dataminer) for many of their datasets.
 First, we create a local table populated from this remote Parquet file.

 ### Creation